mcbrineellis/garden.mcbrineellis.com/Homelab/Consbo N3 NAS Build.md

 Finally, I have decided that enough is enough and I am building an epic storage server to centralize all of my digital artifacts and creative detritus.

+I used a case called Jonsbo N3, so I have called this build... the "Consbo N3".
+Clever, right?
 # State of the Homelab pre-NAS
 My pre-existing home lab and storage setup looked like this: